 No 'Modi biopic' release before May 19: SC refuses to interfere with EC order

-New Delhi, Apr 26: The Supreme Court on Friday refused to interfere with the the Election Commission of India order banning release of 'PM Narendra Modi' biopic.
+New Delhi, Apr 26: The Supreme Court on Friday refused to interfere with the the Election Commission (EC) of India order banning release of 'PM Narendra Modi' biopic.

-Refusing to interfere with the Election Commission's order on 'PM Narendra Modi' biopic, the apex court said that the CBFC certificate has no relevance when EC feels its release will tilt balance in favour of one party.
+Refusing to interfere with the EC's order on 'PM Narendra Modi' biopic, the apex court said that the CBFC certificate has no relevance when EC feels its release will tilt balance in favour of one party.

 Earlier, the Delhi and Mumbai high courts refused to interfere with the release of the movie titled 'PM Narendra Modi.'